pashmaklang/pashmak/doc/1_Variables.md

 ```

 #### how it works?
-we declared a $name variable and put `'parsa'` string in that
+we declare $name variable and put `'parsa'` string in that

-next, in mem we maked a string and paste $name variable value to `'hello '` with a \n in end of that, and we printed that mem
+next, in mem we maked a string and paste $name variable value to `'hello '` with a \n at the end of it, and we print that mem

-you can use variables in mem like that example
+you can use variables in mem like example above

 ### free variables